Clinical Data Management: Roles, Steps, and Software Tools

 All essential documents and trial supplies must be archived for at least three years.
 This enables post-trial monitoring and evaluation as well as trial reconstruction to facilitate further research.

-Сlinical data management software
+Сlinical data management software and tools

-Spreadsheets and common office programs are obviously not enough to address all the сhallenges of clinical data management.
+Spreadsheets and common office programs are obviously not enough to address all the challenges of clinical data management.
 You need software capable of handling large amounts of documents and customized for medical studies — clinical data management system (CDMS), also called electronic data capture (EDC) systems.

 21 CFR part 11 compliance.
-Title 21 of the CFR (the Code of Federal Regulations) regulates food and drugs produced or consumed across the USA.
-Specifically, its 11th part sets rules for information systems used by companies subject to the FDA (the Food and Drug Administration).
 Compliance with this document means that the technology has built-in mechanisms for data security and traceability — namely

 • forced periodical password resets; and